CEA-COSMIC/pysap/README.rst

 * A common API for astronomical and neuroimaging datasets.
 * Access to |link-to-sparse2d| executables with both wrappers and bindings.
-* Access to application specific plugins.
+* Access to application specific plug-ins.
 * A graphical user interface to play with the provided functions.

 .. |link-to-sparse2d| raw:: html